jpeavler/Array-Senators/README.md

 ## Coding Exercise

+## Answer the following questions:
+    1. Why would I use the filter function?
+To quickly reduce an array to the data I want.
+    2. Why would I use the map function?
+To quickly reduce the objects inside an array to the data I want.
+    3. Why would I use the reduce function?
+To tally my data inside an array without knowing what is inside beforehand.

 1. Using the senators array of data, perform the following filters, paste your filter code alongside each type of filter:
     1. By Party
         1. Republicans